" I haven't been

 boat and we wondered if those in the lower, hammock section were handing out

-tips.
 Once aboard,

 the canoers would sometimes come around ship selling goods such as palm hearts